Do You Think Children Should Worship in Adult Services?

 Children aren’t made to sit.

 Scripture says, “Train up a child in the way he should go, and when he is old he will not depart from it.”
-We have been training generations of children in the way adults go-to sit on a pew and be quiet.
-We’ve raised an army of pew warmers.
-It’s God’s plan for the church that everybody be active in the Body-kids included!
+We have been training generations of children in the way adults go—to sit in rows and be quiet.
+It’s God’s plan for the church that everybody be active in the church body—kids included!

 Children’s church provides constant ministry involvement and training as a child matures through the elementary years.
 The child who learns to take part as a worship leader, storyteller, actor, or object lesson assistant will grow up to be a Sunday school teacher, children’s church leader, or even a pastor.
 The child who grows up sitting quiet and still in the morning service will grow up and remain sitting.
 After all, this business of training a child works both ways.